-An underspend of £0.109m has been forecast for the service.
+An underspend of £0.389m has been forecast for the service.

 This is due to the over-delivery of income against current targets for Health & Safety work.
-This income stream is being explored further as part of the services zero based budget review to ensure the fees and budget are set at the correct level going forward.
+This income stream has been explored further as part of the services zero based budget review to ensure the fees and budget are set at a sustainable level going forward.